B2B Notice: For business customers only – not for private individuals.

 Frequently asked questions

-Here you will find a summary of general questions and answers.
+Here you will find an overview of the most frequently asked questions and answers.

-• Too big: The charger, solar panel or wind generator does not supply enough power to fully charge the battery.
-As a result, the capacity decreases over time.
+• Too large: The charger, solar panel or wind generator does not supply enough power to fully charge the battery.
+This reduces the capacity over time.

-• Too small: Consumers draw more current from the battery than it can supply, which leads to deep discharge and permanent damage.
+• Too small: Consumers draw more current from the battery than it can supply, resulting in a and permanent damage.

 A rough calculation of the required capacity (Ah) is made as follows: